GGEMS/ggems/doc/source/examples.rst

 This example will produce these files:

 * results-Edep.mhd and .raw: Deposited energy within the phantom
+* results-Hit.mhd and .raw: Number of hits within the phantom
+* results-Uncertainty.mhd and .raw: Edep uncertainty

 Listing of the code
 ^^^^^^^^^^^^^^^^^^^